And it is most definitely not your fault.

 To begin, I take umbrage (what a fantastic word) with “still.”
 Still implies that you’re late, that you haven’t done something fast enough, and that’s bad.
 Last I checked, not only was there no globally mandated timeline for partnerships, but I’m pretty sure we have the capacity to love until we’re dead.
 Whatever time it is, you’ve got more, and “still” is a trash way of pressuring you into feeling like a loser.
-Now then, let’s get on with it.

 This is a response to an article that was recently brought to my attention, titled: This Is Why You’re Still Single.
 Not only do I disagree with this essay down to my shoes, but I also cannot physically go on with my day or indeed my very existence without clawing it to shreds like so many couches in homes with cats.

 I believe this piece was written from a good place.
 Of course it was.
 No one sets out to give advice from a place of evil unless you’re a cartoon villain from the 90s.
 I’m certain this author meant well and I’d like to acknowledge and celebrate that well-meaning.
 At the same time, I can’t leave this alone, because there are enough listicles reiterating to single people just how wrong they are, and I think we as singles have the right to slam a few back over the net.